Create a Killer Resume and Cover Letter

 3. Take the Lead

 Because leadership abilities are something hiring managers are looking for, you want to highlight things like opportunities you had to motivate, train, lead, recruit, and organize your peers.
-Good examples of a college student resume can include things like having a leadership role in a club, organization, or sports team since you likely don’t have leadership experience in a job setting.
+Good examples of a college student resume include having a leadership role in a club, organization, or sports team, since you likely don’t have leadership experience in a job setting.

 4. Work It

 Highlight “transferable skills.”
-Transferable skills are skills that you carry with you from one job or experience to the next and are relevant to any field.
+Transferable skills are skills you carry from one job or experience to the next and are relevant to any field.

 A server who used a POS system could write that you are quick to pick up new computer systems.
 If you worked in a call center, you have excellent listening skills.
 If you worked in retail, you have customer service and sales abilities.